tytydraco/yessleep/out/Our_cleaning_lady_is_poisoning_us.md

 David took to the lifestyle instantly.
 He spent mornings down at the dock fishing, his silhouette blending with the mist that hovered over the water.

-I preferred the cabin, where sunlight poured through the kitchen windows as I sipped coffee and read all the books on my once ever-growing list.
+I preferred cozying up inside the cabin, where sunlight poured through the kitchen windows as I sipped coffee and read all the books on my once ever-growing list.

 There was a permanence here, a sense of stillness I hadn’t felt in years.
 I loved the way the seasons transformed the lake... the fiery leaves of autumn reflected like a painting on the water, the brittle stillness of winter mornings when the lake turned to ice.